 What kind of experience?

-There are wide variety of ways in which to experience the Arctic.
-This is a trip that you should plan in advance more so than to many places in the world.
+A trip to the Arctic is one that you should plan in advance more so than to many places in the world.
 Getting a ticket and deciding what to do when you are there could lead to some disappointment.
-There simply aren't enough tourists reliably arriving for there to be many speculatively offered trips and experiences with any degree of confidence.
-In this way, the Arctic is the opposite of those places you have been with touts trying to get you to go on a boat trip leaving in half an hour.
-To make the most of a trip to the Arctic, you should plan your activities in advance as far as possible or arrange a visit where the itinerary is determined for you, a cruise fulfills the brief perfectly.
+There aren't enough land based tourists reliably arriving for many short-booked trips and experiences to be offered.
+The Arctic is the opposite of those places you have been with touts trying to get you to go on a boat trip leaving in half an hour.
+To make the most of travelling to the Arctic plan your activities in advance as far as possible, a cruise fulfills the brief perfectly.

 Contact our travel partners who will help you find the best cruise for your requirements